status-im/help.status.im/docs/en/your-profile-and-preferences/view-your-profile-as-someone-else.md

     1. In the **Profile** content area, select **Preview**.

 !!! tip
-    If you want to make any changes, check out [Edit your Status profile][edit-your-status-profile].
+    If you want to make any changes, check out [View and edit your Status profile][view-and-edit-your-status-profile].

 --8<-- "includes/urls-en.txt"